rejane-paulino/awp-inlandwater/README.md

 ## Warning:

-> AWP-Inland Water is based on multi-iterations; therefore, its estimation is time-consuming.
+> AWP-Inland Water is based on multi-iterations per pixel; therefore, its estimation is time-consuming.
 We deeply recommend to the users to divide the original image in small blocks around the waterbodies to enhance time and resources use efficiency.

 ## Reference: